ineedroob/BULLY-Scholarship-Edition-Easy-Install/README.md

 **All files sourced are from: [archive.org/details/bullypc_202505](https://archive.org/details/bullypc_202505)**.
 ### Credits:
 - 1. Rockstar Games, Developer of Bully
-- 2. OP of archive post.
+- 2. GAMES LIBRARY, OP of archive